-General Fund Street Light Fund

-Debt Service Fund Transportation Improvement Fund

-Liquid Fuels Fund Park Improvement Fund

-Hydrant Fund Agricultural Preservation Fund

-Capital Reserve Fund Pine Grove Mills Streetlight Fund

-Piney Ridge Fund Regional Capital Recreational Projects Fund
+General Fund Street Light Fund Debt Service Fund Transportation Improvement Fund Liquid Fuels Fund Park Improvement Fund Hydrant Fund Agricultural Preservation Fund Capital Reserve Fund Pine Grove Mills Streetlight Fund Piney Ridge Fund Regional Capital Recreational Projects Fund

-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, Transportation Improvement Fund, and Capital Reserve Fund all of which are considered major funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund and Transportation Improvement Fund which are considered major funds.

-Data from the other nine governmental funds are combined into a single, aggregated presentation captioned "other non-major governmental funds".
+Data from the other ten governmental funds are combined into a single, aggregated presentation captioned "other non-major governmental funds".
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements elsewhere in this report.